This article is part of the “Fulfillment Series.” Click here to learn more.

 Challenges to Self-Esteem in the Age of Social Media

 Research has shown that the pressures on our self-esteem have increased substantially in the digital age with the rise of social media.
-These days, social media (especially display-centric platforms like Instagram) can shine a spotlight on weak spots in our self-esteem and make us doubt if we are (or will ever be) “enough.”
+These days, social media (especially display-centric platforms like Instagram) can shine a spotlight on weak spots in how we feel about ourselves and make us doubt if we are (or will ever be) “enough”.
 How many times has seeing a social media post about someone’s size zero waistline, recent award/promotion or latest extravagant holiday in an exotic locale left us long in the face?

 How to Cultivate Healthy Self-Esteem